AxiomeVI/SpeebrunConsistencyTracker/README.md

 * **Set a Save State:** Starting a new training session.
 Creating or clearing a save state will reset all current session data
 * **Run the Segment:** Practice the segment as you usually do.
 To maintain data integrity, **make sure that the "current room / next room" SpeedrunTool setting is properly configured**
-* **Review Performance:** After every completed run, a customizable overlay displays your session statistics.
+* **Review Performance:** After every completed run, a customizable text overlay displays your session statistics.
 You can also view various performance charts in-game via your configured keybinds (my personal recommendation is to use the default menu directions to cycle through them)

 ### 2. Real-Time Feedback & Overlays